aws-samples/sagemaker-ssh-helper/FAQ.md

 ### Can I also use this solution to connect into my jobs from SageMaker Studio?

-Yes, requires adding same IAM permissions to SageMaker role as described in the [IAM_SSM_Setup.md](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/IAM_SSM_Setup.md) for your local role (section 3 in manual setup).
+Yes, requires adding same IAM permissions to SageMaker role as described in the [IAM_SSM_Setup.md](IAM_SSM_Setup.md#4-optional-connecting-from-sagemaker-studio) for your local role (step 4 in manual setup).

 ### How SageMaker SSH Helper protects users from impersonating each other?